Lam-Big-Water/English-typing/baginnerCourse.md

 - Give me that picture of your mon.
 - Take that picture of your aunt off the wall.
 - Anna, what time is it on this clock?
 It's four O seven.
+- I'm tearing the paper.
+- Is Teresa throwing a ball?
+- When is your birthday?
+- My birthday is August twenty-fifth.
+- Make a funny face.
+-